 Dentists advise that you brush your teeth twice a day (using a toothpaste that contains fluoride), and floss at least once a day.
 You can also keep your teeth and gums healthy by limiting your intake of sugary drinks and foods, using mouthwash, and by stopping smoking.

 Early detection and treatment of gum disease and tooth decay during routine dental check-ups can prevent expensive and extensive dental work.

-We asked Dr. Vichulada Phunthikaphadr from Bangkok International Dental Center what the difference between a routine dental check-up and a dental consultation is:
+We asked Dr. Vichulada Phunthikaphadr from Bangkok International Dental Center what is the difference between a routine dental check-up and a dental consultation:

 Dr. Vichulada Phunthikaphadr is specialized in Operative Dentistry.
 She graduated with a Doctor of Dental Surgery (DDS) from Chulalongkorn University in Bangkok.

 “A dental check-up normally entails a physical check-up on actual teeth condition as well as dental consultation.
 Your dentist may recommend having an X-ray taken if they would like to further investigate the internal condition of your teeth.